Scaling Search Relevance: Augmenting App Store Ranking with LLM-Generated Judgments

-We validated our approach with a large-scale online A/B test that ran on worldwide traffic, comparing our production model (\texttt{prod}) against the \texttt{llm-augmented} model.
+We validated our approach with a large-scale online A/B test that ran on worldwide traffic, comparing our \texttt{llm-augmented} model against the production model (\texttt{prod}).

 As shown in Table~\ref{tab:ab}, the \texttt{llm-augmented} model demonstrated a statistically significant $\textbf{+0.24\%}$ increase in our primary metric, conversion rate, defined as the proportion of search sessions with at least one app download.
 While this number may appear small, it is considered a significant improvement for a mature industrial ranker.
-This gain was observed in $89\%$ of storefronts.
+Across storefronts worldwide, the \texttt{llm-augmented} model outperformed \texttt{prod} in conversion rate in $89\%$ of the storefronts.

-To understand the source of these gains, we analyzed the conversion rate lift across query frequency buckets, from high-frequency [head] queries to low-frequency [tail] queries.
+To understand the source of these gains, we analyzed the conversion rate lift across query frequency buckets, from low-frequency (tail) queries to high-frequency (head) queries.
 The results, shown in Figure~\ref{fig:query_frequency}, reveal that the most substantial improvements occur in the tail.
 This is because tail queries, by definition, lack sufficient user traffic to generate reliable behavioral relevance signals.
 Our \texttt{llm-augmented} model excels here because the newly added textual relevance labels provide a robust and accurate signal where the behavioral signal is sparse or absent, effectively closing the relevance gap.